walkingice/wikimarker/README.md

 ```

 * title - *String* of wikipedia page title.
 Currently it should be date string, such as 'May\_5', 'November\_1'.
 * links - *Array of String* of wikipedia pages title.
-Lists-page use it to render rows.
+Links-page use it to render rows.
 * bookmarks - *Object* for Bookmarks which saved to local storage.
 Its key is the title of page, and its value is an array of string for saved **notes**.
 Bookmarks-page use it to render rows.
 * content - *Object* for Detail-page rendering.
 * detail - *String* of wikipedia page title.
 To tell Detail-page which one to be processed.